Is Mo Salah the best player in the world?

 Story highlights

-- Egyptian has now netted 43 times this season
+- Egyptian has scored 43 times this season

 - No player has scored more in Europe